-We specialize in green card applications based on marriage and family petitions.
+We are a boutique NYC immigration law firm specializing in green card applications based on marriage and family petitions.
 At our firm we promote love, pride, and positivity, while guiding our clients through an often complicated immigration process.
 We implement a unique one-on-one client-centered approach to every case.
 Our outstanding success rate is a result of our extensive experience helping immigration clients on a wide array of issues, as well as our meticulous case preparation techniques and cutting-edge legal analysis.

 We advocate for equal treatment of all under the law without regard for race, gender, sexual orientation, ethnicity, or immigration status.

 We would be honored to help you on your journey.